Tammy Hembrow Shows Off Shapely Thighs In Tiny Pink Spandex

 Tammy rocked a pair of tiny spandex on her lower half, and like her bra, they boasted a bright color that popped against her tanned skin.
 The model wore the waistband of the garment rolled, and the body of the shorts were tight on her legs.
 Thanks to the piece’s short cut, it allowed her to flaunt her shapely thighs.

-Tammy styled her long platinum blond locks with a deep side part, and her hair fell messily over her back.
+Tammy styled her platinum blond locks with a deep side part, and her hair fell messily over her back.

 View this post on Instagram